survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 - `[chunkhash]` - Returns an entry chunk-specific hash.
 Each `entry` defined in the configuration receives a hash of its own.
 If any portion of the entry changes, the hash will change as well. `[chunkhash]` is more granular than `[hash]` by definition.
 - `[contenthash]` - Returns a hash generated based on content.

-It's preferable to use particularly `hash` and `chunkhash` only for production purposes as hashing doesn't do much good during development.
+It's preferable to use particularly `hash` and `contenthash` only for production purposes as hashing doesn't do much good during development.

-T> It's possible to slice `hash` and `chunkhash` using specific syntax: `[chunkhash:4]`.
+T> It's possible to slice `hash` and `contenthash` using specific syntax: `[contenthash:4]`.
 Instead of a hash like `8c4cbfdb91ff93f3f3c5` this would yield `8c4c`.

 T> There are more options available, and you can even modify the hashing and digest type as discussed at [loader-utils](https://www.npmjs.com/package/loader-utils#interpolatename) documentation.